jutuon/app-manager/crates/manager_api_client/docs/ManagerApi.md

 ## post_request_software_update

-> post_request_software_update(software_options, reboot)
+> post_request_software_update(software_options, reboot, reset_data)
 Request software update.

 Request software update.
 Manager will update the requested software and reboot the computer as soon as possible if specified.
+Software's current data storage can be resetted.
+This will remove or move the data in the data storage.
+If this does not have effect the software does not support reset_data query parameter or resetting the data storage has been disabled from app-manager config file.

 ### Parameters